telehash/telehash.github.io/network.md

    * `line` - the unique id the recipient must use for sending any line packets, 16 random bytes lower case hex encoded
    * `at` - an integer timestamp of when the line was initiated, used to verify another incoming open request is newer based on the last received `at`

-The inner packet must also contain a BODY that is the binary `key` for the Cipher Set being used.
+The inner packet must also contain a binary BODY that is the sender hashname's `public key` for the Cipher Set being used to generate the open.

 An `open` is always triggered by the creation of a channel to a hashname, such that when a channel generates its first packet the switch recognizes that a line doesn't exist yet.
 The initiating channel logic is internally responsible for any retransmission of its own packets, and those retransmissions are the source of re-triggering the sending of any `open` requests.